ankitkumaratg6041/reactjs/Episode-2/Notes/npm.md

 By categorizing dependencies appropriately, you can manage your project's dependencies more effectively and ensure a smoother development and production process.

+# What is the difference between ```npm install parcel``` and ```npm install -D parcel```?
+The difference between ```npm i parcel``` and ```npm i -D parcel``` lies in how the package is installed and where it gets listed in your package.json file.
+### **1. npm i parcel**
+- This command is equivalent to npm install parcel or npm install parcel --save.
+- It installs Parcel as a dependency in the dependencies section of package.json.
+- Use case: When the package is needed for production as well as development.
+For example, if you were installing a library like react or express, it would go under dependencies since it is required for the actual application to function.

+### **2. npm i -D parcel**
+- This command is equivalent to npm install parcel --save-dev.
+- It installs Parcel as a development dependency, adding it to the devDependencies section of package.json.
+- Use case: When the package is only needed for development purposes and not for production.
+Build tools, linters, and test frameworks (like parcel, webpack, jest, eslint) are usually installed as dev dependencies because they are not needed in the final production build.

 # What is the difference between caret(^) and tilde(~) in package.json?
 In package.json, caret (^) and tilde (~) are used to specify version ranges for dependencies.
 Here's the difference between them: